Jordan Thompson (footballer): Rangers

 After making his first appearance for Rangers in the 2016–17 season, against East Stirlingshire in the Scottish League Cup on 22 July, Thompson joined Scottish Championship side Raith Rovers on loan, on 5 August 2016 until January 2017.
-On 11 January 2017 he extended his contract with Rangers until 2018 and his loan at Raith Rovers until he end of the season.
+On 11 January 2017 he extended his contract with Rangers until 2018 and his loan at Raith Rovers until the end of the season.
 Thompson played 32 times for Raith in 2016–17 and was unable to help them avoid relegation after they lost the relegation play-off on penalties to Brechin City.

 In January 2018, Thompson signed on loan for Scottish Championship side Livingston until the end of the 2017–18 season.
 Thompson made 15 appearances for Livi helping them gain promotion to the Scottish Premiership via the play-offs.

 Blackpool

 Thompson was released by Rangers in June 2018 and he then signed a two-year contract with EFL League One club Blackpool.
 Thompson played 45 times for Blackpool in 2018–19 as the team finished in 10th position.
 Thompson and Blackpool began the 2019–20 season in good form, with Thompson scoring a "wonderful" goal in a 2–1 win against Lincoln City.
 In January 2020 Blackpool manager Simon Grayson revealed that Thompson had attracted the attentions of Championship clubs.